 It remains to be seen how much impact these intelligent machines will have on traditional commercial and consumer cultures.
 With automation of customer service, robotics and a wave of other AI impacts only now beginning to disrupt existing systems and shrink employment needs, it’s difficult to predict the effect.
 While it’s certain soft skills (machine and human customer service reps, for example) will be required in order to humanize events, the future evolution of employment models in an automated world remains open to debate.

 Are thinking machines a threat to humanity or a business opportunity?
-Orange Business Services will attend the forthcoming InnoRobo event in Paris, France, where the world’s leading experts in robotics and associated technologies will share their ideas at this exciting time.
+Orange Business will attend the forthcoming InnoRobo event in Paris, France, where the world’s leading experts in robotics and associated technologies will share their ideas at this exciting time.

 I've been writing about technology for nearly 20 years, including editing industry magazines Connect and Communications International.
 In 2002 I co-founded Futurity Media with Anthony Plewes.
 My focus in Futurity Media is in emerging technologies, social media and future gazing.
 As a graduate of philosophy & science, I have studied futurology & foresight to the post-grad level.